-Houston Juvenile Lawyer James Sullivan defends children in courts in Houston and Richmond, Texas.
-Serving Greater Houston since 1994.
+Houston Juvenile Lawyer James Sullivan defends children in courts in Houston, Texas.
+Serving Harris County since 1994.
 Board Certified in Juvenile Law.
 Call (281) 546-6428 for a free phone consultation.

 Shoplifting is a serious crime.
 Many teens and young adults may think that shoplifting is a small matter, but shoplifting is a theft crime and a theft conviction can have serious and lifelong consequences.
 It only takes one brief, impulsive and poor decision to shoplift to ruin your future.
 In addition to the embarrassment and possible stigma of a theft conviction, other consequences could include:

 Cannot Get a Job.
 Most employers will not hire you if you have a theft conviction on your record.
 If you lie on your job application to obtain employment, you will be fired a short time later.
 Criminal records can easily be checked by employers online at the website of the Harris County District Clerk.
 When there is already widespread unemployment due to a slow economy, a theft conviction could make you unemployable.

 Cannot Return to the Store.
 If you were caught shoplifting, the store owner may permanently ban you from returning.
 If the store is the only nearby grocery, then that could be a big inconvenience or worse.